What is the National Conference?

 This annual event is a great opportunity to hear all about what SUDEP Action have been working on and how YOUR support has helped.
 It’s also a chance to meet and be with people who understand.

-What happened at the recent Conference?
+What happened at the last Conference?

 The National Conference 2018, in Leamington Spa was a smaller, intimate occasion.